Rawneed/biblesearch-example-rails/README.md

-# BibleSearch Example for Rails
+# Bible Search Example for Rails

 This Ruby on Rails application provides a simple way to create a website people can use to read the Bible in various languages.
 Use it as is or extend it for your own purpose.
 We'd love to hear about your enhancements!

 A live demo is at [http://lite.bibles.org](http://lite.bibles.org).

-This application uses the [BibleSearch API Gem](https://github.com/americanbible/biblesearch-api-ruby) and Scripture data from [Bibles.org](http://tools.bibles.org/api.html).
+This application uses the [Bible Search API Gem](https://github.com/americanbible/biblesearch-api-ruby) and Scripture data from [Bibles.org](http://tools.bibles.org/api.html).

 ## Quick Start